Ozzymalhar2811/MaterialExtractor/README.md

 > Use the Rampberg Osgood Coeff to obtain strains at differnt stress levels.
 Store the stresses and strain for the individual material in an array

 > Create a CSV file for each individual material.
 This can later be imported in any preprocessor to assign material properties for assigning material properties

+%%%-------------------------------------------------------------------------------------------------------------------------------------%%%

+## Files :

+> scrapper_main.py: The main file used for importing the class and creating its object
+> material_class.py: Functions defined in the class are under this file

+## How to run the script:

+> Make sure both the files are in the same directory
+> In the command prompt enter "python scrapper_main.py" and hit Enter.
+> While the script is running you will see which materials are being extracted and which material curves have been made
+> You will find the csv files being generated in the same directory